blockcoders/harmony-marketplace-sdk/README.md

 // Using a WSProvider with a string url. const pk = new PrivateKey(new WSProvider('wss://ws.s0.t.hmny.io'), privateKey)

-// Using a HttpProvider with a const from Harmony Marketplace SDK. const pk = new PrivateKey(new WSProvider(HARMONY_RPC_WS), privateKey)
+// Using a WSProvider with a const from Harmony Marketplace SDK. const pk = new PrivateKey(new WSProvider(HARMONY_RPC_WS), privateKey)

-// Using a HttpProvider with a pre-configuration from Harmony Marketplace SDK. const pk = new PrivateKey(new HttpProvider(HarmonyShards.SHARD_0), privateKey)
+// Using a provider with a pre-configuration from Harmony Marketplace SDK. const pk = new PrivateKey(HarmonyShards.SHARD_0, privateKey)
 ```

 ### Mnemonic Key